Last updated: August 16th, 2023

 In just a year from 2017–2018, electric scooters exploded from obscure gadgets to common transportation around the world.

-When any trend shows that scale and staying power, it’s time to start thinking about how you can profit from it.
+When any trend shows such scale and staying power, it’s time to think about how to profit from it.

 But compared to cars, for instance, it’s a small and new market.
 It takes a little more digging to figure out which investable companies are heavily involved.